Boren/NSEP (National Security Education Program) Scholarship

 Liaison: Paul DeYoung

-The National Security Education Program (NSEP) David L. Boren Scholarships offer a unique opportunity for U.S. undergraduates to study abroad.
-NSEP awards scholarships to American students for study of world regions critical to U.S. interests, including Africa, Asia, Eastern Europe, Eurasia, Latin American & the Caribbean, and the Middle East.
+The Boren/National Security Education Program (NSEP) Scholarships offer a unique opportunity for U.S. undergraduates to study abroad.
+Boren awards scholarships to American students for study of world languages and regions critical to U.S. foreign policy interests, including Africa, Asia, Eastern Europe, Eurasia, Latin American & the Caribbean, and the Middle East.
 (The countries of Western Europe, Canada, Australia, and New Zealand are excluded.)
-The NSEP service requirement stipulates that award recipients work in the federal government in positions with national security responsibilities; the duration of the service requirement is equal to the duration of assistance provided under the program, but in no case less than one year.
+The Boren service requirement stipulates that award recipients work in the federal government in positions with national security responsibilities; the duration of the service requirement is equal to the duration of assistance provided under the program, but in no case less than one year.
 The Departments of Defense, Homeland Security, State, or any element of the intelligence community are priority agencies.
-If an award recipient demonstrates to NSEP that no appropriate position is available in one of these agencies, the award recipient must seek to fulfill the requirement in a position with national security responsibilities in any federal department or agency.
+If an award recipient demonstrates to the Boren program that no appropriate position is available in one of these agencies, the award recipient must seek to fulfill the requirement in a position with national security responsibilities in any federal department or agency.
 Approval of service outside of a priority agency is contingent upon satisfactory demonstration of a full and good faith effort in accordance with conditions established by NSEP.

 Maximum scholarship awards are $10,000 for one semester and $20,000 for a full academic year.